GoogleCloudPlatform/guest-test-infra/container_images/README.md

 # Docker container images

 The source for Docker container images used in our CI/CD infrastructure.
 Each folder represents one image.
-These are built by kaniko jobs in our Concourse `container-build` pipeline and generally published on gcr.io container registry, but are not made publicly available.
+These are built by [Kaniko] jobs in our Concourse `container-build` pipeline and generally published on gcr.io container registry, but are not made publicly available.